Tunchi52/alx-low_level_programming/0x02-functions_nested_loops/README.md

 # 8-24_hous.c: A function that prints every minute of the day of jack Bauer, starting from 00:00 to 23:59.
 # 9-times_table.c: This function prints the 9 times table, starting with 0.
 # 10-add.c: This function adds two integers and returns the result.
+# 11-print_to_98.c: A function that prints all natural numbers from n to 98 followed by a new line.
 #